Automotive Proven - Aluminum Scrap Segregation System

 Automotive manufacturers are making increasing usage of lighter weight materials, including aluminum, searching for ways to increase fuel efficiency.
-This is putting new stresses on manufacturing processes, including scrap handling.
+This is putting new stresses on manufacturing processes, including scrap handling and segregation.

 One of the world’s leading car and truck manufacturers was preparing to manufacture stamped parts using both steel and aluminum in one of their American plants.
 Unfortunately, the scrap handling system was set up to handle only steel.
 To meet material cost projections, the steel and aluminum scrap had to be segregated and shredded to increase scrap values enough to offset higher material costs.

 Our comprehensive solution was a deceptively simple.
 Compass Engineers modified a scrap-handling conveyor to operate in both forward and reverse.
 Steel scrap from stamping machines was handled as before, moving forward along the same path it had traveled for 50 years.

 When aluminum parts were manufactured, conveyors reversed taking scrap along a new path.
 First to a shredder where it was reduced in size for easier handling.
 Then on a journey through the plant, via pneumatic tubing, to dump trailers located 1,500 feet away and outside the building.
 A custom-designed delivery system automated the filling of dump trailers, approximately 43’ long x 8’ wide x 8’ deep.
 The shredded material increased the density of the scrap by a factor of 6:1 reducing the size of the trucks required and increasing the value of the scrap, increasing the viability of the aluminum parts project.

 This project required single point accountability, so Compass delivered a complete turnkey solution incorporating our Engineering, Fabrication and Installation expertise.